med0521/Capstone-Notebook/README.md

 # Capstone-Notebook
-This repository houses a Capstone Project Jupyter Notebook
+This repository houses a Capstone Project completed for the IBM Data Science Professional Certificate.